NitinChaudhary99/Image-and-real-time-video-to-Pencil-Sketch/README.md

-# Image-and-real-time-video-to-Pencil-Sketch
- Pencil Sketch Converter (Image &amp; Video) – OpenCV Convert images and live webcam/video feed into pencil sketch effects using OpenCV.
-A lightweight and beginner-friendly project to explore image processing techniques.
+# 🖌️ Pencil Sketch Converter (Image & Video) – OpenCV

+Convert images and live webcam feed into pencil sketch effects using OpenCV.
+This project is a great way to learn basic image processing techniques with Python.

+---

+## 🔧 Features

+- 🎨 Convert static images to pencil sketch
+- 🎥 Apply real-time pencil sketch filter to webcam video
+- 🧠 Uses grayscale, inversion, Gaussian blur, and image blending
+- 💡 Beginner-friendly and easy to modify

+---